tekdragon0101-kiruba/tekdragon0101-kiruba/README.md

 - 👋 Hi, I’m Kirubakaran K
-- 👀 I’m interested in computer Networking, cyber security, python and bug bounty hunting.
+- 👀 I’m interested in computer Networking, cyber security, programming languages and bug bounty hunting.
-- 🌱 I’m currently learning "Java and Solving Problems in Hackerrank".
+- 🌱 I’m currently learning "Solving Problems in Hackerrank".
 - 💞️ I’m looking to collaborate on ...
-"Learn to find bug in BBP".
+"How to improve my skills to advance level".
-- 📫 How to reach me ... gkalidassfarmer1963@gmail.com
+- 📫 How to reach me ... kirubakarankalidass@gmail.com

 <!---
 tekdragon0101-kiruba/tekdragon0101-kiruba is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.